lhwdev/llang/book.md

 If depth is odd, you parse string literal.
 If depth is even, you parse normal expression.
 This rule applies well when you nest template expression a lot.

+In pure functional programming, you can just pass stack of state along with `LlangCode`.
+But...
+I decided to write it like a state machine.
+Rewriting it in FP would be fun!
+(TODO?)

 So lexer is defined like this: